 How long does bean dip last?

-Bean dip doesn’t last long at our house, but you can store any leftover bean dip in the fridge for 4-5 days.
+This dip doesn't last long at our house, but you can store any leftover dip in the fridge for 4-5 days.
 Just reheat in the oven or microwave before serving for a hot bean dip, although you could eat it cold if you like.
 If desired, bean dip can be cooled to room temperature, then you can freeze in a zip-top bag for up to 3 months.
 Just thaw overnight in the refrigerator and then reheat in the microwave or stove-top on low heat, stirring well before serving.

 - 1 (16-ounce) can refried beans

 - 1 cup (4 ounces) shredded Pepper Jack cheese

 - 1 cup (4 ounces) shredded cheddar cheese

 - 4 ounces cream cheese, softened